Or Luke Because Mr. Wilson Could Be More Christian-y

 Mini: You’re 46 until May, and you need to stop this crazy obsession.

 AJ Interjection: I’m only 46?
 How about that!

 Me: But I added Luke as an alternate.
 Ok, here’s how it’ll play out.
 I write a screenplay —

 Mini (interrupting): You already did.
 Where is it?
 Rhetorical.
-It’s on the shelf because it sucks.
+It’s on the shelf because you abandoned it.

-Me: So, anywayyyyy, I write a screenplay that doesn’t suck and stars Gerry or Luke and, of course, me!
+Me: So, anywayyyyy, I write a new and better screenplay and stars Gerry or Luke and, of course, me!